albinlundin/DurianGenomeAnalysis/README.md

 ### Genome assembly

 #### Canu
-To make the assembly using Canu, the script at code/01_canu_assembly was used.
+To make the assembly using Canu, the script "01_pacbio_assembly.sh" at "code/01_canu_assembly/" was used.
 Apart from doing the actual assembly, Canu also performs correction of the bases as well as trimming of low quality regions.
 In this script the genomeSize parameter was set to 24 million since that is roughly the length for scaffold 11 in the genome assembly produced by the authors of paper 5.
 The output report from canu gives some statistics about the assembly:
-* 87% of the PacBio reads has an overlap, which is a good thing since most of the reads has an overlap.
+* 87% of the PacBio reads has an overlap, which is a good thing since that means that most of the reads has an overlap.
-* NG50 for the assembly equals 1,121,946 basepairs, meaning that reads of that length or longer makes up 50% of the genome.
+* NG50 for the assembly equals 1,121,946 bases, meaning that reads of that length or longer makes up 50% of the genome.
 * LG50 for the assembly equals to 7 contigs, meaning that 7 contigs makes up the 50% of the genome.
 * Total length of the assembly equals 31.5 million base pairs.
 * Number of contigs in the assembly is 745.